martinandert/babel-plugin-css-in-js/README.md

 ## Dynamic Styles using Function Expression

-In order to write styles dynamically, you can use Function Expression.
+In order to write style rules dynamically, you can use Function Expression.
 FunctionExpression gives more freedom than ObjectExpression.
 It receives `context` object as first parameter, with this, you can do any programmatic operation, such as the condition statement or the iteration statement even. `es6` syntax is also available.
-One thing to keep in mind is that the bundle file extraction and transformation are conducted according to the return value of FunctionExpression.
+One thing to keep in mind is that the bundle file extraction and js file transformation are conducted by style rule be returned from FunctionExpression.

 When you want to show different styles based on whether user environment is android or ios in order to support cross platform, when you want to support various themes like dark, light theme. or when you want to see different styles according to production, development environement, you can use as below: